Skip to main content

 People & Relations

-These field types bring your board to life by connecting data to people and to other tables.
+These field types bring your board to life by connecting data to people and to other rows --- whether those rows live in another table or in the same one.
 Use them to assign work, build relational data models, and pull or aggregate information across tables without duplicating data.

 Users